lisosoma/ML-for-demographic-inference/README.md

 #### True:
 Size of subpopulation 1 after split: 1.0
+\\
 Size of subpopulation 2 after split: 48.85396396
+\\
 Migration rate from subpopulation 2 to subpopulation 1: 5.0
+\\
 Migration rate from subpopulation 1 to subpopulation 2: 2.5
+\\
 Time of split: 0.05

 allele-frequency spectrum
 ![pred1](true.jpeg)

+#### Predict:

+Size of subpopulation 1 after split: 0.99994725

+Size of subpopulation 2 after split: 48.81326944

+Migration rate from subpopulation 2 to subpopulation 1: 4.99998889

+Migration rate from subpopulation 1 to subpopulation 2: 2.49998193

+Time of split: 0.05

+allele-frequency spectrum
 ![pred1](pred1.jpeg)